backstreetbrogrammer/11_JavaSpark/README.md

 inundate businesses on a day-to-day basis.

 These data sets are so voluminous that traditional data processing software just can’t manage them.
-But these massive volumes of data can be used to address business problems we wouldn’t have been able to tackle before.
+But these massive volumes of data can be used to address business problems we would not have been able to tackle before.

 The three Vs of big data: